Radium fluoride

 Radium fluoride is an inorganic compound with a chemical formula of RaF2.
 This salt, like all radium compounds, is highly radioactive.
 It can be coprecipitated with lanthanide fluorides.
 Radium fluoride has the same crystal form as calcium fluoride (fluorite).
 However, calculations suggest that radium fluoride vapor consists of RaF_{2} molecules, with a bond angle of 118°, due to substantial covalent interaction within the molecule.

-Production

-Radium fluoride can be produced by the reaction of radium metal and hydrogen fluoride gas: